-1 Gateway SAT and ACT Baseline Performance Percentage of current grade 12 students at a college ready level on the SAT or ACT.
-Components Every SAT or ACT score for current grade 12 students, including when it was taken in previous years Grade 12 enrollment as of the end of the school year per enrollment records on a date determined by DC PCSB For reference visit: SAT-ACT concordance table: https://dcpcsb.egnyte.com/dl /rdVB5CRMB0 Metric Number of grade 12 students scoring at least a score of 890 (combined Math and Evidenced - based Reading and Writing) on the SAT OR earning at least a 16 (composite score) on the ACT Number of grade 12 students Notes Because students often take the SAT and ACT multiple times to improve their scores, DC PCSB will count the student as having met this measure if the student earns an \$00-890 on the SAT or 16 on the ACT at any time in his or her high school career even if the score is earned while the student attended a different high school.
+Gateway SAT and ACT Baseline Performance Percentage of current grade 12 students at a college ready level on the SAT or ACT.
+Every SAT or ACT score for current grade 12 students, including when it was taken in previous years Grade 12 enrollment as of the end of the school year per enrollment records on a date determined by DC PCSB For reference visit: SAT-ACT concordance table: https://dcpcsb.egnyte.com/dl /rdVB5CRMB0 Metric # of grade 12 students scoring at least a score of 890 (combined Math and Evidenced - based Reading and Writing) on the SAT OR earning at least a 16 (composite score) on the ACT # of grade 12 students × 100 Because students often take the SAT and ACT multiple times to improve their scores, DC PCSB will count the student as having met this measure if the student earns an 890 on the SAT or 16 on the ACT at any time in his or her high school career even if the score is earned while the student attended a different high school.
 DC PCSB uses a student's highest score on each section of the SAT (Math and Evidenced-based Reading and Writing) even if those scores occurred on different test dates.
 Students who have not taken the SAT or ACT exams are given 0 points on this metric.
 Students with disabilities in non-public placements are excluded from this measure.
 Students who qualify for the alternative state assessment (i.e., the MSAA assessment) or are on a IEP certificate track are not included in this measure.
 Outliers are removed prior to calculating the floor and target for the achievement measures.
 Outliers are any rates that exceed 1.5IQR.
 Outliers are removed prior to implementing the business rule to calculate each year's rate in the three-year weighted calculation.

 Indicator Measure Description Components, Metric, Additional Notes Rationale Validation: DC PCSB obtains SAT score from the College Board.
 Schools must submit evidence of student's test score on the ACT.
 DC PCSB reviews 100% of the documents submitted by schools.
 Gateway College and Career Ready SAT and ACT Performance - Math and ERW Percentage of students scoring at the College and Career Readiness Benchmark in either Math or ERW.
-Every SAT or ACT score for current grade 12 students, including when it was taken in previous years ■ Grade 12 enrollment as of the end of the school year per enrollment records on a date determined by DC PCSB Metric: Number of grade 12 students scoring at least a score of 480 Evidenced - based Reading and Writing section on the SAT OR earning at least a average score of 20 on the English and Reading sections on the ACT Number of grade 12 students Number of grade 12 students scoring at least a score of 530 Math section on the SAT OR earning at least a 22 on the Math section on the ACT Number of grade 12 students Notes DC PCSB uses a student's highest score on each section of the SAT or ACT, even if those scores occurred on different test dates.
-Student who have not taken the SAT or ACT exams are given 0 points on this metric.
-Students with disabilities in non-public placements are excluded from this measure.
-Students who qualify for the alternative state assessment (i.e., the MSAA assessment) or are on an IEP certificate track are not included in this measure.
+Components Every SAT or ACT score for current grade 12 students, including when it was taken in previous years Grade 12 enrollment as of the end of the school year per enrollment records on a date determined by DC PCSB Metric: # of grade 12 students scoring at least a score of 480 Evidenced - based Reading and Writing section on the SAT OR earning at least a average score of 20 on the English and Reading sections on the ACT # of grade 12 students # of grade 12 students Wath section on the SAT